phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - permanent generation
 - `-XX:MaxPermSize`
 - *store class and method info, interned strings*
+- *The permanent space is where the classes, methods, internalized strings, and similar objects used by the VM are stored and never deallocated (hence the name).*
 - *does not exist anymore since java 8 → metaspace*

 ### Metaspace